Designer (Builder) Profile: Dakota Witzenburg

 Which architects, past or present, do you most admire?

 Samuel Mockbee is an architect I admire.
 He had a great philosophy on building and learning that I respect and understand.
 His rural studio program is a great thing for the community and teaches the students through experience how to build and for whom they are building.
 The way he used materials was also eco-friendly and great looking without being too hippy-dippy.
-If you could rebuild any space, past or present, what would it be?

 That’s a tough question.
 If I could have stopped the first person, if there was a person, who had the idea, or started the trend of “mcmansion” style houses, living in the states would be different, if not all together a better experience.
 Things are slowly changing as resources become scarcer, but there is a long way to go before people will give up having so much space.
 The “bigger” is “better” mentality messes things up.
 I’m all for smaller and smarter usage of spaces, where quality wins over quantity.